Varāhamihira: Pañcasiddhāntikā

 Laghu-jataka states that it was written after Brhaj-jataka, and Utpala's commentary states that it was written after the abridged version of Pancha-siddhantika.
 However, its order with respect to the other works is not certain.

 Later authors also mention or quote from some other works composed by Varaha-mihira.
 Manuscripts of some other works attributed to Varaha-mihira exist, but these attributions are of doubtful nature.

+Mathematics

+Combinatorics and algebra

+Among Varāhamihira's contributions to mathematics was a method for computing the binomial coefficient.
+In Bṛhat Saṃhitā, while discussing methods for formulating perfumes from various ingredients, he arranged the combination of $n$ items taken $r$ at a time into a table (a form of loṣṭaka-prasthāra).
+He obtained each entry by adding the value immediately below it to the one immediately to its left.
+Although presented in a different orientation, this recursive construction is mathematically equivalent to what is now known as Pascal's triangle for generating binomial coefficients.

+Trigonometry

+In the Pañcasiddhāntikā, Varāhamihira has made significant contributions to plane and spherical trigonometry by systematizing the use of jyā (half-chord/sine) and koṭi-jyā (cosine) functions.

+He formulated several fundamental trigonometric identities that correspond in modern notation to: